Bajaj Dominar 400 (Old Model)

 It uses thicker MRF Radials, 110/70-17 and 150/60-17 tyres for better grip levels while its low stance helps improve the stability factor by a good margin.
 Its high weight may restrict its top speed but still, that can help the rider to achieve the most stable ride of the segment on the Indian highways.
 Bajaj has launched the Dominar 400 in two variants, one with ABS and other without ABS.
 The shades on offer on the Dominar includes Canyon Red, Glacier Blue, Rock Matte Black.

-Compare Bajaj Dominar 400 (Old Model) with these similar cars
+Compare Bajaj Dominar 400 (Old Model) with these similar bikes

 No comments yet